Intertwining orbital current order and superconductivity in Kagome metal: Experimental implications

-{\textbf{\textit{Experimental implications} ---}} We suggest some specific experiments for the detection of iCDW and SC discussed above.
-We focus on the cases (i) and (iv) in the following and other cases are discussed in the Supplementary Materials \cite{SM2022}.
+We suggest some specific experiments for the detection of iCDW and SC discussed above.
+We focus on the cases (i) and (iv) in the following and other cases are discussed in Appendix \ref{sec:Edge}.
 First, we consider the STM experiment measuring the local density of states (LDOS) $\rho_{\alpha}(\tbf{r},\omega)$ in real space, where $\tbf{r}, \alpha$ and $\omega$ represent the location of the unit cell, sublattice, and energy, respectively \cite{PhysRevB.104.075148, https://doi.org/10.1002/adma.202102813, Jiang2021}.

-For case (i), the STM image is expected to follow the $C_3$-rotation symmetry at the center of the triangular plaquette shown in Fig. \ref{fig:LDOScase1}.
-However, in case (iv), the $C_3$-rotation is not preserved, whose symmetry breaking pattern is demonstrated in Fig. \ref{fig:LDOScase4}.
-The spectral function is also plotted in Fig. \ref{fig:LDOSk}, which can be measured in the angle-resolved photoemission spectroscopy (ARPES) experiment \cite{PhysRevLett.125.247002, hu2021charge}.
+For case (i), the STM image is expected to follow the $C_3$-rotation symmetry as shown in Fig. \ref{fig:3}.
+However, in case (iv), the $C_3$-rotation is not preserved, whose symmetry breaking pattern is demonstrated in Fig. \ref{fig:3}.
+The spectral function is also plotted in Fig. \ref{fig:4}, which can be measured in the angle-resolved photoemission spectroscopy (ARPES) experiment \cite{PhysRevLett.125.247002, hu2021charge}.
 With an open boundary condition, the spectral function of the case (i) manifests the topological edge state in the presence of both CDW ($|\Phi_{\alpha\sigma}|=0.3$) and SC ($|\Delta_\alpha|=0.1$).

 Secondly, the oscillation patterns of the Josephson current as a function of magnetic flux (Fraunhofer pattern) in the corner junction can be used to distinguish different pairing symmetries.
-The stacked junction between the $s$-wave SC and the Kagome SC with (i) ($d+id$)~- or (iv) ($s+d+id$)~-~pairing is schematically illustrated in Fig. \ref{fig:Conner}.
+The stacked junction between the $s$-wave SC and the Kagome SC with (i) ($d+id$)~- or (iv) ($s+d+id$)~-~pairing is schematically illustrated in Fig. \ref{fig:4}.
 For case (i), the perfect cancellation of the critical current in zero field $H_{\text{ext}}=0$ is a result of the destructive interference at the $\pi/2$-rotated interfaces, which is the common feature of the $d$-wave superconductor \cite{mahan2013many}.
-Whereas, for case (iv), the $s$-wave component gives rise to a constructive interference in zero magnetic field, leading to the peak at $H_{\text{ext}}=0$.
-The combination of the STM, Josephson junction and edge states in ARPES experiments would offer consistency checks on our theoretical predictions.
+In Appendix \ref{sec:Josephson}, we also plot the critical current and oscillation patterns in the flat junction.
+Whereas, for case (iv), the $s$-wave component gives rise to a constructive interference in zero magnetic field, leading to the peak at $\Phi_B=0$.